Eduardo-Rivera98/Final-Project-Fundus-Analysis/README.md

 ### Second step: Developing the models
 At first I wanted to develop a single model that would classify all of the diseases, but due to the distribution of the data, the complexity of such a model and the lack of processing capacity of my computer, I decided to do six different models for the classification of the diseases.
 For the different models I used different techniques and technolgies.
 For some I used VGG-16 which is a Convolutional Neural Network architecture, for others I didn't, it depended what worked best and gave me better precision results.
 I built all my deep learning models using Tensorflow's Keras.
 Here I faced mainly three difficulties; the first one was the lack of processing power of the CPU and Jupyter Notebook.
 I tackled this issue by moving my work to Google Colaboratory and by running my models through the GPU.
 The second problem I had to face was the uneven distribution of the diseases.
 For this I used a technique called Data Augmentation, where I randomly (within a certain established parameters) made modifications to a number of selected images with the objective of increasing the number of images in a certain classification.
 Finally my last challenge was to reduce overfitting, which was very common in my models due to the reduced number of images.
 To approach this problem I researched for effective techniques to reduce overfitting in Convolutional Neural Networks, and I decided to implement 'Dropout' which is a method from Keras that allows you to randmoly hide a certain amount of information to the deep learning model whilst traing, avoiding like that that the model memorizes the data.

+### Third step: Buliding the interface an making visualizations
+I built the interface with streamlit, and even though it had several pages with different functionalities, the main one, was the "Diagnosis one".
+Here, the user was asked if he/she wanted to recieve an email with the diagnosis, in which case the email adress had to be introduced, or simply to display it on the screen.
+Then the user had to upload a picture of an eye fundus, and it would recieve a pdf to its email with the proabilities of having the different diseases, and an age prediction.

+I also created a page of visualizations, where the user could obtain different information about the distribution of the data.

+## Technologies used:
+- Google Colab
+- Jupyter Notebook
+- Keras
+- OpenCv
+- VGG-16
+- Matplotlib
+- Plotly Express
+- Streamlit